Are you unsure of whether or not the new Nuova Simonelli Appia Life is right for your business?

 The result is a lack of sore wrists, even on the busiest days.

 Double steam wands contribute to you being able to steam more milk simultaneously, too.
-You can also expect the following features from the Standard series:
+You can also expect the following features from the Volumetric series:

 - Large boiler capacity